den731/rhab/README.md

     The Libraries.R loads other neccessary packages for other functions Each file ending in .R are some subset of analysis.

-To inquiry, email me: hamzah.ansari@protonmail.com
+For inquiry, email me: hamzah.ansari@protonmail.com